noiseprotocol/noise_spec/noise.md

  * For each alternative, specifying whether it re-uses the session state or re-initializes the session.

-If a non-zero branch is taken and session state is re-used, `MixKey()` is called on the branch name.
+If a non-zero branch is taken and session state is re-used, `MixKey(1, name)` is called on the branch name.

 If a non-zero branch is taken and session state is re-initialized, then the branch message is treated as starting a new handshake, and the steps from 4.2